All good people agree,

 I hear similar things like Twain’s statement pretty regularly when I cover non-Western art in my classes.
 Students may call something “weird” or laugh at a work by someone of a different culture.
-When our students (and we do it too sometimes; I don’t think anyone is really immune from this) make judgements about the artworks of other cultures using their own Western perspective, they are deepening the divide between cultures and people.
+When our students (and we do it too sometimes; I don’t think anyone is really immune from this) make judgments about the artworks of other cultures using their own Western perspective, they are deepening the divide between cultures and people.

 Twain called Hindu sculpture crude and ugly, but to Hindu people, “the dancing Shiva is, by contrast, a dynamic, joyous, cyclical image” (Cotter).
-Hindu sculpture shows bodies with manipulated proportions and curvy, sinuous figures.
+Hindu sculpture shows bodies with manipulated proportions in art and curvy, sinuous figures.
 To those who made these images, these figures show ideal form.
 These sculptures are about beauty and life.

 Ethnocentrism Lesson Example #2: “Primitivism” in 20th-Century Art

 In 1984, the Museum of Modern Art had an exhibition called “Primitivism” in 20th Century Art.
 It took artworks by 20th-century artists like Pablo Picasso, Max Ernst, Edvard Munch, Paul Gauguin, Jackson Pollock, and more and put them next to artworks from “primitive” cultures from Polynesia, Africa, and the Americas that had similar features to the 20-century work.